a11smiles/WellArchitected-OpenHack/challenges/ch8/README.md

 * The application must connect to the database using a managed principal.
 * The appropriate tables and columns should be encrypted per Woodgrove Bank's requirements.

+## Success tips

+* Don't try to overcomplicate things and do more work than necessary.
+This challenge is pretty straightforward and should not take you long to complete.
+* Make sure you have configured an AD-based database administrator.
+This is required prior to using any type of AD-managed identity for connectivity.

 ## References